What is Professional Negligence?Insurance Explained

 It’s also important to remember that professional liability policies have exclusions that they will not cover, one of the most common being illegal acts or intentional harm to a client that a professional knowingly committed.

 Since many professional services carry very specific risks with them, it’s no surprise that insurers have created policies that cater to the specific needs of various industries.
-For example, law firms that want to protect themselves from negligence claims would buy a legal professional liability policy that is designed to cover the most common risks associated with that line of work, while software development companies would opt for tech errors & omissions insurance to cover their specific exposures.
+For example, law firms that want to protect themselves from negligence claims would buy a legal professional liability policy that is designed to cover the most common risks associated with that line of work, while software development companies would opt for tech E&O insurance to cover their specific exposures.

 To get a better understanding of how to protect your company from claims of professional negligence and other liability issues, don’t hesitate to reach out to one of our expert brokers to secure the right coverage at the best possible price.